White House budget chief nominee apologizes for past tweets

 Tanden said she recognizes “that this role is a bipartisan role, and I know I have to earn the trust of senators across the board.”

-White House Press Secretary Jen Psaki said Tuesday that Biden remains confident Tanden will get confirmed, but that no one in the administration directed her to apologize to ease the process.

-“We certainly did not ask her to make any specific comments in her testimony,” Psaki said.

-With the coronavirus pandemic wreaking havoc on the economy, Tanden promised that she'd use the post of budget chief to “vigorously enforce my ironclad belief that our government should serve all Americans, regardless of party, in every corner of the country."
+As the nation grapples with an economy racked by the coronavirus pandemic, Tanden promised that as budget chief she would “vigorously enforce my iron clad belief that our government should serve all Americans, regardless of party, in every corner of the country."

 Still, Senate discussion of Tanden's nomination is likely to center more on her past tweets than her budget priorities.
 Cotton has said they were “filled with hate.”
 Texas Republican Sen. John Cornyn suggested previously that she'd face “certainly a problematic path” to nomination.